Volunteering at the market

 - help vendor load out 6:30pm to 7:45pm

-You may commit to any time frame that works best for you i.e. 1, 2 or 3 months at any point of season or the entire season.
-Anything is possible, we honestly appreciate the hand.
+You may commit to a time frame that works best for you i.e. 3 months at any point of season.

-Alternatively, if you can't volunteer on the day of market, there are other ways to contribute to the market e.g. flyer distribution, painting things, handyperson stuff, social media, outreach.
+Alternatively, if you can't volunteer on the day of market, there are other ways to contribute to the market in off/prep season e.g. flyer distribution, painting things, handyperson stuff, social media, outreach.
 None of the above?
 Perhaps you have a different particular skill to offer?
 Let us know.
 We'll put you to good use if we can ;-)

 Special thank you to these community volunteers, in perpetuity, for significant and continuing, contributions to the market.

 Kent Price - shelves/coat rack for the market shed..and other ongoing handy stuff.

 Martha Malloy and Connor - x4 promotional sandwich boards (they are awesome).

 Veronica Park - designer extrodinaire of our postcard - she was winner of the postcard design contest in 2015 - who continues to do yearly revisions.

 David Ginsberg of the White Squirrel cafe - rallied a handful of businesses to donate funds towards replacement our wagons/dolly that had gotten stolen from the old shed. (unsolicited and very thoughtful)

 David Johnston - tbfm.ca website master (who responds to my every self-induced admin panic)

 Nativity of the Mother of God - letting us store our equipment in their garage while we waited for our new shed.
 Water for our hand washing station and being good supportive neighbours.

 Claire Midgley (lettering) & Ed DeSousa (background) - painting our 'Vendor Parking Only' sign

 Bob Pritchard - painting our 'slow down' cyclist signage, that evolved to 'walk your bike' sign in 2016.

 Also to every volunteer that has made and makes the committment to come out on a regular basis to help set up/wrap during the season!
 You people are awesome and continue to sustain market operations.